awartanian/portfolio-webpage/README.md

 Features:
 - A side nav bar that can be hidden/shown.
-- Theme color changing buttons (Dark orange, Blue and yellow).
+- Theme color changing buttons (dark orange, blue and yellow).
-- Light mode and Dark mode toggle switch.
+- Light mode and dark mode toggle switch.
-- A list of my projects, where you can see a DEMO or a the relevant code on github.
+- A list of my projects, where you have links to a DEMO or CODE on github.